bparanj/rom/third_chapter.md

 # Hierarchy of Class, Object and Module

-Objective
+## Objective

 To learn the hierarchy of Ruby built-in classes, Class, Object and Module.

-Steps
+## Steps
-Step 1
+### Step 1

-In the previous article we experimented with user defined classes and learned that it implicitly extends from Object.
+In the previous chapter we experimented with user defined classes.
+We learned that it implicitly extends from Object.
 What is the Ruby's built-in Object's class?
 In other words, Object is an object, so it must be an instance of some class, what is that class?
 We can ask Ruby:

 p Object.class
 This prints : Class